 ICE and CBP officers may appear on campus for reasons unrelated to apprehending and removing an individual they believe is unlawfully present in the United States.
 For example, many international students participate in the U.S. State Department's Student and Exchange Visitor Program (SEVP).
-The CSU is required to report certain information about SEVP students to ICE, and ICE may come to CSU universities to meet with SEVP students and/or CSU staff who have responsibilities under the SEVP program.
+The CSU is required to report certain information about SEVP students to ICE, and ICE may come to CSU campuses to meet with SEVP students and/or CSU staff who have responsibilities under the SEVP program.
 ICE and CBP may also come on campus in connection with regulations that do not involve alleged immigration violations.
-It is a mistake to assume that any ICE employee visiting the university is present to apprehend or remove a member of the CSU community.
+It is a mistake to assume that any ICE employee visiting campus is present to apprehend or remove a member of the CSU community.
 False rumors about ICE enforcement actions on campus can spread anxiety and panic.
-If you observe ICE employees on campus and have concerns about their activities, call your designated campus official or UPD.
+If you observe ICE employees on campus and have concerns about their activities, call UPD.